neboysam/competition-results/README.md

 # Display competition results
-A Symfony PHP application to display competition results directly upon importing an Excel file with results.
+A Symfony PHP application to display competition results directly upon importing an Excel file with results into the database.